redmineBOOST/documentation/language-guide.md

 ## <a name="scopes"></a> Scopes

-In general a Scope is a concept that refers to where values of [properties](#propertyDefinitions) and [fields](#localFieldDeclarations) can be accessed.
+In general a Scope is a concept that refers to where [properties](#propertyDefinitions) and [fields](#itemFieldDeclarations) can be accessed from.

 There are basically two scope types:
 * *Global scope*  (a value in the global scope can be used anywhere in the entire process)
 * *Item block scope* (only visible within a `{ ... }` codeblock)

-Each [property](#propertyDefinitions) and [field](#localFieldDeclarations) is visible in all inner scopes.
+Each [property](#propertyDefinitions) and [field](#itemFieldDeclarations) is visible in all inner scopes.
 When the user refers to a property, the property is searched from the referenced location upwards in all scopes and the first property matching the name is chosen.

 Example:
 ```